Hishamkhashman1/Hishamkhashman1/README.md

 #### Quick Summary

-Full-stack engineer building backend systems, APIs and SaaS products.
+Trying to breakthrough as Full-stack engineer in 2026 in 2026 👀 building backend systems, APIs and SaaS products.

 Former consultant with a background in finance and operations.
 Today I spend most of my time designing, building and shipping software.